 Other songwriters who contributed to the album include Natalia Zukerman, Shannon McNally, Beth Wood, Mai Bloomfield, Steve Dawson, Chaska Potter, Duke Levine, Frank Marotta, Jr., Meg Hutchinson, Jennifer Kimball, Erin Zindle and Laura Donohue.
 Even Heaton's own daughters contributed by coming up with the initial ideas for the "Celebration Song" and the "Donut Song!"

-"You never know what'll show up when you sit down to write songs or what exactly the sound will be when you head into the studio to record, but what I believe has come through sonically on this record is music that's rooted, danceable and more 'in the body,' while lyrically what has emerged is an invitation for us to connect to our essential joy and sense of celebration even when we are going through challenges, personally, in our communities or globally."
+"You never know what will show up when you sit down to write songs or what exactly the sound will be when you head into the studio, but what I believe has come through on this record is a sound that's rooted, danceable and more 'in the body.'
+Lyrically what has emerged is an invitation for us to connect to our essential joy and sense of celebration even when we are going through challenges personally, in our communities, or globally."

 From the electronic rhythm of "Joy, " the Annie Lennox-esque driving quality of "Rise," to the layered, soulful, reflective shades of "Hannah" and "To the Light," these songs offer comfort while exploring a wide breadth of emotion and ways of seeing from celebration to utter silliness to working through grief to risking connecting to our joy no matter the circumstances.